-An impaired driver who causes an accident can face charges that are far more serious than just DUI.
+An impaired driver who causes an accident can face serious charges, and you’ll need an Arizona DUI accident attorney in your corner to support you through the legal process.
 The type of criminal charges that the impaired driver may face varies depending on the severity of the accident that he or she caused.
 Even if the accident didn’t cause any injuries, the DUI driver that caused it can still be charged with Endangerment.
 To prove Endangerment, the State must present evidence establishing beyond a reasonable doubt that the Defendant recklessly exposed another to a substantial risk of either physical injury or imminent death.
 If the reckless conduct created a substantial risk of physical injury, then Endangerment is a class 1 misdemeanor punishable by up to six months in jail.
 However, if the reckless conduct created a substantial risk of imminent death, it is a class 6 felony.

 In a prosecution for Endangerment arising out of an accident where one of the drivers was DUI, the State must prove that the Defendant engaged in reckless conduct.
 In Arizona, “reckless” conduct is defined as conduct evidencing a conscious disregard of a substantial and unjustifiable risk of harm.
 The State typically attempts to prove recklessness by showing that the Defendant voluntarily drove while intoxicated, thereby disregarding the substantial, unjustifiable, and known risk of harm that such conduct creates.
 To do this, they obviously have to prove that the Defendant was driving while impaired by alcohol or drugs.
 Thus, in an endangerment prosecution arising out of a DUI accident, the Defendant can obtain an acquittal if his Phoenix DUI attorney can successfully demonstrate reasonable doubt about whether he was impaired at the time of the accident.